PayOft/Readme/README.md

 PayOft is an digital currency that enables instant payments to anyone, anywhere in the world.
 PayOft uses peer-to-peer technology to operate with no central authority.
 All transactions and issuing money are carried out by the network.

+# Mision

+Simple put it aim of PayOft is to established as a usable digital currency around the world by implementing a series of optimizations and upgrades and also by developing free to use digital tools.

 # License

 PayOft project is released under the terms of the MIT license.
 For more information see https://opensource.org/licenses/MIT